shopsys/shopsys/docs/introduction/order-processing.md

 $orderInput->addAdditionalData(MyCustomMiddleware::DATA_KEY, $value);
 ```

-The data may be retrieved in the middleware from the `OrderInput` object using the `getAdditionalData()` method.
+The data may be retrieved in the middleware from the `OrderInput` object using the `findAdditionalData()` method.

 ```php
 $value = $orderProcessingData->orderInput->findAdditionalData(MyCustomMiddleware::DATA_KEY);